Watts-College/cpp-527-fall-2021/labs/lab-05.md

 Either will work with GitHub pages, but only the .md files are automatically converted from MD to HTML on the GitHub (kramdown) servers.
 If you add markdown elements to an HTML file type they will not be converted.

-(2) Add a markdown="1" attribute or double-squirrely brackets
+(2) Add a markdown="1" attribute or double-squirrely brackets.

 By default any markdown that occurs between HTML div tags is not converted to HTML.
 To instruct the server-side parser to process the text as markdown you need to add the **markdown="1"** attribute to the div tag, or wrap the markdown text in double-squirrely brackets.
+The first option is much cleaner.

 **Option 1:**